 The SFI is the first level of the new Environmental Land Management Schemes (ELMS) to be launched, it opened from June 2022.
 The sustainable farming incentive rewards farmers for enhancing the environment.
 It is aimed at paying farmers to improve water quality, biodiversity and animal health and welfare while encouraging climate change mitigation.
 The focus on this initial release is on management options to improve soil health, nutrient management, pest management, hedgerows and farm wildlife.

 The original Land Management options were based around Standards and Ambition Levels.
 These have now been replaced with a menu of Actions/Options available to all farmers.
 Changes in 2024 saw a further 50 options added with a move of many prescriptions from CSS Mid-Tier.
+Further changes in 2026 see the removal of some options, a cap on certain options and an overall budgetary cap of £100,000/year for each scheme.

 Not all land parcels have to be entered into an action.
 Different parcels can be entered into different actions depending on land type and some of the actions can overlap existing stewardship schemes where this does not create double funding..
 To assist with cashflow this payment will be made quarterly starting three months after the agreement start date.